FyreBlitz/pteroly/README.md

 	    console.log('Login status Client: ' + loggedIn);
 	    if (!loggedIn) console.error(errorMsg);
     });
-   And then you can call any function you want like this
+   And then you can call any function you want like this, to find all the functions of the panel consider visiting our [documentation](https://pteroly.purenodes.net/).

     // As a .then function